IsaacEchols/echols-portfolio/README.md

 # echols-portfolio
 A brief collection of my academically- and recreationally-motivated Python projects.
+All the .py files are self-contained; they can be pasted directly into a jupyter notebook, etc.

 My most extensive individual coding project is the VUSA (Very unfriendly seating algorithm) which informed my undergraduate thesis, "The very unfriendly seating arrangement problem".
-The thesis PDF and two self-contained Python files (including some explanation of the process) are included.
+Details in the beginning of the python files.

 Most recently is my work on circulant graphs for my Doctoral Dissertation.
 The corresponding PDF is "Periodic orbits on 2-regular circulant digraphs".
 The program "Primitive Periodic Orbits Counter" is straightforward; it takes formulae proven in the paper and calculates them for arbitrary parameters.